PacktPublishing/DevOps-with-Kubernetes-Second-Edition/README.md

 <a href="https://www.packtpub.com/virtualization-and-cloud/devops-kubernetes-second-edition?utm_source=github&utm_medium=repository&utm_campaign="><img src="" alt="" height="256px" align="right"></a>

-This is the code repository for [](https://www.packtpub.com/virtualization-and-cloud/devops-kubernetes-second-edition?utm_source=github&utm_medium=repository&utm_campaign=), published by Packt.
+This is the code repository for [DevOps with Kubernetes, Second Edition](https://www.packtpub.com/virtualization-and-cloud/devops-kubernetes-second-edition?utm_source=github&utm_medium=repository&utm_campaign=), published by Packt.

 ## What is this book about?